nmstate/nmstate.github.io/devel/design/networking-api.md

 This document was created over the year 2018, much before this git repository and web site were a reality.
-It presents the original design of Nmstate and provides the motiviation for its existence.
+It presents the original design of Nmstate and provides the motivation for its existence.
+It doesn't accurately reflect the current state and design of the project.

 ## OVERVIEW
 Networking has always been a major subsystem in the Linux ecosystem.
 Its